 Düsseldorf’s beautifully illuminated Christmas Market is a perfect lead-in to the holiday season.
 You’ll find exclusive, Christmas markets in several locations.
 There’s the Art Nouveau-style ‘little angel’ market in Heinrich-Heine-Strasse.
 Alternatively, you can browse the traditional stalls in front of the historical town hall, where a local craftsman carves Nativity figures from olive wood.

 Frankfurt am Main

 Frankfurt’s Christmas market, one of the oldest (1393) and prettiest in Germany, attracts more than three million visitors every year from all over the world.
-On Romerberg square, Paulsplatz and Mainkai quay, 200 stalls offer arts and crafts and festive food and drink.
-A varied program features Advent concerts, trumpet-playing from the balcony of St. Nicholas’s Church and the carillon on the 30-metre-tall Christmas tree.
+On Romerberg square, Paulsplatz, and Mainkai quay, 200 stalls offer arts and crafts and festive food and drink.
+A varied program features Advent concerts, trumpet-playing from the balcony of St. Nicholas’s Church and the carillon on the 30-meter-tall Christmas tree.

 Hanover’s three markets will get you into the Christmas spirit.
 Set in the historical old quarter around the Market Church, the traditional Christmas market has 150 stalls for shopping and eating.
-In the historical Christmas village, step back in time to a medieval world where glassblowing, pottery and candlemaking still flourish.
-The Finnish Christmas village on Ballhofplatz, with its cultural specialities, offers a different perspective.
+In the historical Christmas village, step back in time to a medieval world where glassblowing, pottery, and candlemaking still flourish.
+The Finnish Christmas village on Ballhofplatz, with its cultural specialties, offers a different perspective.